RickStrahl/wwMongoDb/README.md

 #### A small library to access MongoDb from Visual FoxPro

-wwMongoDb is a library that allows you to access MongoDb from Visual FoxPro by way of .NET which acts as small shim. wwMongoDb works using the MongoDb C# driver and providing a string based interface that allows FoxPro to interact with MongoDb via JSON commands.
+wwMongoDb is a library that allows you to access MongoDb from Visual FoxPro. wwMongoDb works using the MongoDb C# driver and provides a simple CRUD and JSON string based interface that allows FoxPro to interact  with MongoDb via JSON commands and FoxPro serialized objects.

+Please also check:

+* [Change Log](changelog.md)

 ### How it Works
 This library works through a number of layers to access MongoDb:

-* A FoxPro class that interacts with user code
+* A FoxPro class that interacts with your code
-* The class uses wwDotnetBridge to call into .NET
+* wwDotnetBridge which provides the interface to call .NET code
-* The class calls a custom Westwind.Data.MongoDb component
+* A custom Westwind.Data.MongoDb .NET component that marshals commands to the MongoDb driver
-* The component exposes high level single call operations callable from FoxPro
+* Westwind.Data.MongoDb exposes high level single call operations callable from FoxPro
-* The component calls into the MongoDb driver to run Mongo Db operations
 * Results are captured as JSON data and marshalled back to the FoxPro class
-* The FoxPro class turns the results into FoxPro objects to return to user code
+* The FoxPro class turns the results into FoxPro objects to return to your code

-Please also check:

-* [Change Log](changelog.md)

 ### What you need
 In order to use and play with this library you will need a number of things: